-The complete Procedures for Resolving Complaints of Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Against Students, Employees, or Third Parties and applicable definitions can be found online at: http://inside.mines.edu/UserFiles/File/PoGo/Policies/HRS/HRS_Procedures_Complaint_Investigation_SH-SVfinal.pdf
+The complete Procedures for Resolving Complaints of Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Against Students, Employees, or Third Parties and applicable definitions can be found in the Policy section, under "Policy Prohibiting Gender-Based Discrimination, Sexual Harassment and Sexual Violence, online at: https://inside.mines.edu/POGO-Human-Resources

-Programs to Prevent Sexual Assault, Domestic Violence, Dating Violence, and Stalking
+Programs to Prevent Sexual Assault, Domestic Violence, Dating Violence and Stalking

-The Colorado School of Mines is committed to creating a safe and secure environment where the pursuit of higher education can take place.
-The Colorado School of Mines provides primary and ongoing prevention and awareness programs for all incoming students and new employees as well as ongoing prevention and awareness campaigns for students and faculty.
+Colorado School of Mines is committed to creating a safe and secure environment where the pursuit of higher education can take place.
+Colorado School of Mines provides primary and ongoing prevention and awareness programs for all incoming students and new employees as well as ongoing prevention and awareness campaigns for students and faculty.
 These programs include information about:

-- The fact that the institution prohibits the offenses of domestic violence, dating violence, sexual assault and stalking. - Information about definitions of domestic violence, dating violence, sexual assault and stalking in Colorado. - Information about the definition of consent, in reference to sexual activity, in the jurisdiction - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault or stalking against a person other than such individual. - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks. - Possible sanctions or protective measures that such institution may impose following a final determination of an institutional disciplinary procedure regarding rape, acquaintance rape, domestic violence, dating violence, sexual assault or staking. - Procedures victims should follow if a sex offense, domestic violence, dating violence, sexual assault, or stalking has occurred. - Procedures for institutional disciplinary action in cases of alleged domestic violence, dating violence, sexual assault, or stalking.
+- The fact that the institution prohibits the offenses of domestic violence, dating violence, sexual assault and stalking. - Information about definitions of domestic violence, dating violence, sexual assault and stalking in Colorado. - Information about the definition of consent, in reference to sexual activity, in the jurisdiction - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault or stalking against a person other than such individual. - Information on risk reduction to recognize warning signs of abusive behavior and how to avoid potential attacks. - Possible sanctions or protective measures that such institution may impose following a final determination of an institutional disciplinary procedure regarding rape, acquaintance rape, domestic violence, dating violence, sexual assault or stalking. - Procedures victims should follow if a sex offense, domestic violence, dating violence, sexual assault or stalking has occurred.

+Procedures for institutional disciplinary action in cases of alleged domestic violence, dating violence, sexual assault or stalking.
 Information about how the institution will protect the confidentiality of victims, including how publicly available record keeping will be accomplished without inclusion of identifying information about the victim, to the extent that maintaining such confidentially would not impair the ability of the institution to provide the accommodations or protective measures.

-Furthermore, the Colorado School of Mines has taken the following steps to provide greater awareness of sexual assault, domestic violence, dating violence and stalking:
+Furthermore, Colorado School of Mines has taken the following steps to provide greater awareness of sexual assault, domestic violence, dating violence and stalking:

-- Creation of a Sexual Violence Education & Prevention Committee - All faculty and staff are required to attend 90-minute in-person training courses on primary prevention and awareness of sexual harassment, sexual violence, dating violence, domestic violence and stalking prevention, policy and procedures, and victim resources. - All graduate students attend a 60 to 90 minute in-person course on primary prevention and awareness of sexual harassment, sexual violence, dating violence, domestic violence and stalking prevention, policy and procedures, and victim resources. - Residence Life professional staff receives intensive training on university policy and procedures, victim resources and common dynamics of sexual violence. - Incoming undergraduate students, including transfer students, attended 2.5 hours of training during new student orientation in August of each year, focused on primary prevention and awareness of sexual violence, dating violence, domestic violence, and stalking, institutional policy and procedures, victim resources and bystander intervention. - Campus awareness events focused on sexual violence and gender violence have included Take Back the Night event, Clothesline Project and Denim Day.
+- Creation of a Sexual Violence Education & Prevention Committee - All faculty and staff are required to attend 90-minute in-person training courses on primary prevention and awareness of sexual harassment, sexual violence, dating violence, domestic violence and stalking prevention, policy and procedures, and victim resources. - All graduate students attend a 60- to 90-minute in-person course on primary prevention and awareness of sexual harassment, sexual violence, dating violence, domestic violence and stalking prevention, policy and procedures, and victim resources. - Residence Life professional staff receives intensive training on university policy and procedures, victim resources and common dynamics of sexual violence. - Incoming undergraduate students, including transfer students, attended 2.5 hours of training during new student orientation in August of each year, focused on primary prevention and awareness of sexual violence, dating violence, domestic violence, and stalking, institutional policy and procedures, victim resources and bystander intervention. - Campus awareness events focused on sexual violence and gender violence have included It's On US, Take Back the Night, Clothesline Project and Denim Day.
 The campus plans to repeat these events in future years.